What Does it Take to Be a Construction Trades Helper?

 In the United States, there were 22,100 jobs for Construction Trades Helper in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Construction Trades Helper by 2026.
-There will be an estimated 3,500 positions for Construction Trades Helper per year.
+Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.

 The states with the most job growth for Construction Trades Helper are Utah, Florida, and Tennessee.
 Watch out if you plan on working in Wyoming, Hawaii, or Alaska.
 These states have the worst job growth for this type of profession.